aorith/cidr-listings/README.md

 66.66.1.64/26
 ```

-This also works if you try to add the original addresses to the denylist when a safelists is present, basically safelists act as a filter for denylists.
+This also works if you try to add the original addresses to the denylist when they are present in a safelist, basically safelists act as a filter for denylists.

 #### About address exclusion